blockchainofthings/Catenis-API-Docs/source/includes/basic_concepts.md

 Thus, taking the `receive-msg` permission event as an example, if a device is given allow right in regards to that permission event, it means that the controlling device will be able to receive messages sent from that device.
-Otherwise &mdash; if a device is given deny right instead &mdash;, the controlling device shall not receive any messages sent from that device.
+Otherwise — if a device is given deny right instead —, the controlling device shall not receive any messages sent from that device.

 ### Permission levels